openstack-archive/instack-undercloud/Overcloud-packages.md

 1. Edit the deploy-overcloudrc script to set the scaling variable values used to deploy the overcloud.

-   ####Scaling
-   To scale the Compute, Block Storage or Swift Storage nodes, you can set the values to to the number of nodes deployed for each role type.
+Set the values to to the number of nodes deployed for each role type.
 You must deploy at least 1 Compute node, but do not need to deploy any block storage or object storage nodes.